Caught in the Act (Styx album)

-Caught in the Act is a live double album by Styx, released in 1984.
+Caught in the Act is a live double album by the American rock band Styx, released in 1984.
 It contains one new song, "Music Time," which was released as a single, reaching #40 on the Billboard Hot 100 charts.

 Caught in the Act is also the name of a VHS video recording that featured the band acting out the concept established in their Kilroy Was Here album.
 A DVD version was released on December 11, 2007.

 Shortly after this album's release, Tommy Shaw announced his departure from the band to pursue a solo career.
 The band then went into hiatus for the rest of the 1980s.
-Caught In The Act would ultimately prove to be the final album by the massively successful 1975-84 Styx lineup of Dennis DeYoung, Shaw, James Young, Chuck Panozzo, and John Panozzo; by the time Shaw returned to the band in 1995, John Panozzo's declining health prevented his participation, and he died in 1996.
+Caught in the Act would ultimately prove to be the final album by the 1975-84 Styx lineup of Dennis DeYoung, Shaw, James Young, Chuck Panozzo, and John Panozzo.
+By the time Shaw returned to the band in 1995, John Panozzo's declining health prevented his participation, and he died in 1996.